sanguino/todo-app/presentation/slides.md

   target: build-env
 ...
 ```
-- This will stop after execute unit-test.
+- This will stop after executing unit-test.
 For example in a PR / MR you could execute it until unit test, and all the stages after merging it with master.

 ---

 #### Docker multi stage

-### look at docker files in this repos:
+### look at docker files in these repos:

 https://github.com/sanguino/todo-front
 https://github.com/sanguino/todo-api